hogsy/formats/README.md

 ![Core Design logo](https://upload.wikimedia.org/wikipedia/en/3/30/Classic_Core_Design_LTD_log.png)

+### Tomb Raider Engine (1996 - 2000)

-### Herdy Gerdy Engine
+### Herdy Gerdy Engine (2002)

 Unaware of any proper name for this particular engine.
 There is some cross-over between this and the engine developed for the cancelled Tomb Raider Anniversary.

 #### Games